ucdavis-informatics/pieval/docs/README_run_app.md

 ## Production Mode

 In order to run the app in production mode, please contact Bill Riedl at awriedl@ucdavis.edu in order to set up a secured/authed version of the app for you to use!

+Bill Riedl will help:
+1. Choose a Linux host on which to run the application (you must provide the host)
+1. Implement UCDH AD auth proxy using Apache httpd (web server)
+1. provision and launch PieVal codebase behind proxy established in step 2